How we process your personal data

 In some circumstances, you have the right to request that Region Skåne provides your personal data in a format that enables them to be transferred to another personal data controller.
 This means that your data will be disclosed and may be transferred in a structured, electronic format.

-If you are not satisfied with the way in which your personal data have been processed, or feel that your data have been handled incorrectly, you may submit a complaint to the supervisory authority, the Swedish Data Protection Authority.
+If you are not satisfied with the way in which your personal data have been processed, or feel that your data have been handled incorrectly, you may submit a complaint to the supervisory authority, the Swedish Authority for Privacy Protection (IMY).

 Who is responsible for your personal data?